-“The key to keeping flat hair at bay is by focusing on lifting the roots,” says All Things Hair hairstylist Elena Diaz.
+“The key to keeping flat hair at bay is by focusing on lifting the roots,” says hairstylist Elena Diaz.
 Diaz reveals her insider tips to ensure your tresses stay full and voluminous and gives us the 411 on essential gravity-defying products.

-Packed with fail-safe solutions that will keep your locks looking fuller as the day goes on, these hacks are your first line of defense against flat hair.
+Packed with fail-safe solutions that will keep your locks looking full throughout the day, these hacks are your first line of defense against flat hair.
 Try them now, thank us later:

 Tackle Flat Hair with Our Top Tips and Tricks